 - Initiate cash out by single-clicking the cash out tab.

 - State whether you want to cash out partially or fully.

 - Complete the process by submitting your cash out request.

 Introduction to Cashing Out in Betway

-This internationally recognized betting brand is one of the leading bookmakers in the UK and is regulated by the Great Britain Gaming Commission.
+This internationally recognized betting brand is one of the leading bookmakers in the world and is regulated by the Great Britain Gaming Commission.
 No surprise there as Betway offers a wide range of sports betting, including e-sports and live games.
 You can find a variety of odds across all categories, plus a bunch of promotions too.